Unobstructedness of deformations of Calabi-Yau varieties with a line bundle: Deformations via cotangent complexes

-\end{proof} For a pair $(Y_A,L_A)$, we have similar argument once we notice that the obstruction elements are constructed in a similar way.
-Let us indicate it a little bit.
-For a pair $(Y,V)$ where $V$ is a vector bundle on $Y$, for a deformation pair
+For a pair $(Y_A,L_A)$, we can show Proposition~\ref{thm1} (3) similarly once we notice that the obstructions are constructed in a similar way.
+Let us indicate it briefly.
+Suppose that is a small extension.
+For a pair $(Y,V)$ where $V$ is a vector bundle on $Y$ and a deformation pair $(Y_A,V_A)$, the obstruction element